Country of origin: cambodia

 [i] What do they do for work?

-[i] Are you telling them your story?
+[i] Do you tell them your story?

 [r] When I tell them, they don’t have time to listen.